JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

 ## 1.3.
 Working with Supercells
 ### 1.3.1.
 Convergence tests
 #### 1.3.1.1.
 From convergence tests with the primitive cell
 The initial parameters for the subsequent calculations will be taken from the previous calculations, namely those performed using the primitive cell.
-Furthermore, the relaxed structure obtained with the PBE functional for the primitive cell will be used as the initial structure for constructing the supercells.For the diamond example, in the [primitive folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive), the converged values **ecutwfc = 45.0** and **ecutrho = 180.0** will be used.
+Furthermore, the relaxed structure obtained with the PBE functional for the primitive cell will be used as the initial structure for constructing the supercells.
+For the diamond example, in the [primitive folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive), the converged values **ecutwfc = 45.0** and **ecutrho = 180.0** will be used.

 #### 1.3.1.2.
 Supercell
 In this section, the relaxed primitive cell will be used to construct perfect and defective supercells of different sizes.
 In fact, the supercells will be constructed by simply repeating the primitive cell periodically along its lattice vectors.
 First, perfect supercells of different sizes (e.g.,1x1x1, 2x2x2, 3x3x3, and so on) will be constructed, depending on the crystal structure of the material.
 Then, these perfect supercells will be used to introduce simple defects, such as a single vacancy.
 Finally, the formation energy will be calculated for each case using the following equation: